 Needs Identification and Solicitation

-In Fiscal Year 2011, the size of City contracts was comparable to prior years.
-About 81% of all purchasing dollars flowed in contracts that exceeded $3 million, with only 2% in contracts of $100,000 or less.
+In Fiscal Year 2014, about 86% of all purchasing dollars flowed in contracts that exceeded $3 million, with only 3% in contracts of $100,000 or less.

-Small purchases ($100,000 or less), totaled more than $112 million, with the Police Department (NYPD) leading in this category.
-Micropurchases ($5,000 or less) accounted for $56.1 million, with the Department of Housing Preservation and Development (HPD) leading City agencies in such awards.
-For micropurchases, 20% of City spending was accomplished through the use of innovative “procurement card” technology.
+Small purchases ($100,000 or less), totaled more than $79 million, with the Police Department (NYPD) leading in this category.
+Micropurchases ($20,000 or less) accounted for $109 million, with the NYPD again leading City agencies in such awards.
+For micropurchases, 21% of City spending was accomplished through the use of innovative “procurement card” technology.

-Using more than 1,100 requirement contracts, offered mainly by the Department of Citywide Administrative Services (DCAS), agencies placed over $762 million worth of orders for supplies and services.
-At the top of the list for total dollars were requirement contracts for security guard services and for fuel, while the most frequently-used requirement contract was for the purchase and rental of copy machines.
+Using more than 1,000 requirement contracts, offered mainly by the Department of Citywide Administrative Services (DCAS), agencies placed over $1.2 million worth of orders for supplies and services.
+At the top of the list for total dollars was a requirements contract for fuel, while the most frequently-used requirement contract was for office supplies

 Contract Process: Promoting Competition and Efficiency